MapsPeople/docs/src/ios/v3/guides/locations/creating-own-location-sources.md

 [See the sample in RoomAvailabilitySource.swift](https://github.com/MapsIndoors/MapsIndoorsIOS/blob/master/Example/DemoSamples/Location%20Sources/RoomAvailabilitySource.swift)

-## Create a view controller displaying a map that shows the mocked people locations and the mocked room availability on top of a MapsIndoors map
+## Create a View Controller Displaying a Map That Shows the Mocked People Locations and the Mocked Room Availability on top of a MapsIndoors Map

 Create a class `LocationSourcesController` that inherits from `UIViewController`.